BinaryBrain/Virtual-LED-Server/README.md

-# Rpi-SK6812-ws2812b-RGBW-http-server
+# Virtual LED Server

-This is an express server that exposes an API to drive SK6812/ws2812b RGBW LED strips on a Raspberry Pi
+This is an express server that exposes an API to drive virtual RGBW LED strips in your browser.

-## Hardware Install

-1. Plug the +5V and GND in an external power supply.

-2. Plug the DATA and GND in your Raspberry Pi.

-3. The default data pin is GPIO18 (which is #12 on the circuit board).
+It can be used as a dummy server for [Rpi-SK6812-ws2812b-RGBW-http-server](https://github.com/BinaryBrain/Rpi-SK6812-ws2812b-RGBW-http-server).

 ## Software Install

-Just run the server with:
+Run the server with:

 ```sh
 npm install